 An unexpected pleasure of writing the blog is reconnecting with old friends, schoolmates and teachers.
-Reflecting, for example, on how little we communicated about the accident at the time.
-Not in a judgmental way.
+Reflecting dispassionately on how little we communicated about the accident at the time.
 We were kids.
-I don’t recall anyone, other than the police, asking me about the details of that night.
-We also mused on our frequent boozy capers.
+I don’t recall anyone asking me about the details of that night.

-Recounting the repercussions of the accident has, via Facebook groups, connected me with others with the same injury (BPI).
-They’re far more knowledgeable about the physiology than I ever was.
-There are incredible treatments now that weren’t available back in ’83.
+Via this blog and Facebook groups, I’ve connected. for the first time, with others with the same injury (BPI).
+They’re far more empowered than I ever was about treatment.
+I didn’t even know the name of my injury until years after the accident when the internet came along.
+I found out for myself.
 I’ve learned that I’m lucky.
 Many suffer intolerable pain.
 Always looking for new treatments to ease their suffering.
 My pain has always been manageable.

 It’s not all gloom in the groups.
-The recent discovery of a one-hand-operated-Bagel-Guillotine created excitement among the US members.
-Now able to slice bagels cleanly into two halves.
-Previously impossible with only one hand.
-I may start eating bagels just to try it.
+Recent discovery of a one-hand-operated-Bagel-Guillotine created much excitement among the US members.
+Now even one-handers can slice bagels cleanly into two halves.
+I intend to start eating bagels just to try it.

-Joining these groups led to an interview for The Capable Body podcast.
+Involvement in these groups led to an interview for The Capable Body podcast.
 I’m a veteran, it seems, in the BPI survivor community.
-I was happy to do it but wasn’t sure I had much to say.
-I needn’t have worried.
-I couldn’t stop talking.
-The podcast will be released in a few weeks.
+I was happy to do it but did I have much to say?
+As it turned out, I couldn’t stop talking.

 So where now for this blog?
 There is no plan.
 As long as I’m enjoying it I’ll continue.
 The goal is to write better stories.
 The best way to do that is practice.